- Enforcement policy

 2.1 The Trading Standards Service has adopted the principles of the National Intelligence Model and operates an intelligence led approach to enforcement activities.

-2.2 Following the National Trading Standards Board (NTSB) Intelligence Operating Model (IOM) Service demand is managed through a tactical tasking process designed to target resources effectively and focus activity on those businesses who cause the greatest harm to consumers and legitimate business.
+2.2 Following the National Trading Standards (NTS) Intelligence Operating Model (IOM) Service demand is managed through a tactical tasking process designed to target resources effectively and focus activity on those businesses who cause the greatest harm to consumers and legitimate business.
 Regular tasking meetings ensure a timely response to emerging issues and efficient monitoring of actions taken to deal with rogue traders and businesses causing the most consumer and business detriment.

 2.3 Where an issue is identified and investigated, consideration will be given to the most appropriate and proportionate intervention for dealing with the case.